 Jayapura Papua, Indonesia Travel Guide

 Temperatures in Jayapura remain stable, generally averaging 27-30°C (81-86°F) during the day.
 Nights bring a slight drop, with temperatures typically settling between 22-24°C (72-75°F).
 Humidity levels stay high, often ranging from 80-90%.
-Rainfall is substantial throughout the year.
+Precipitation is substantial throughout the year.

 High Season (May to October): This period aligns with the slightly drier season.
 Outdoor activities may feel more comfortable due to reduced rainfall.